CanonicalLtd/maas-docs/en/nodes-commission.md

 everything is in order and that eventual deployment will succeed.

 The image used is, by default, the latest Ubuntu LTS release and should not require changing.
-However, it can be configured in the web UI in the 'Settings' page.
+However, it can be configured in the 'Settings' page of the web UI by selecting the 'General' tab and scrolling down to the *Commissioning* section.

 To commission, on the 'Nodes' page, select a node and choose 'Commission' under the 'Take action' dropdown menu.